multitudes/42-C-for-Embedded-systems/README.md

 As soon as the interviewee says const means constant, I know I'm dealing with an amateur.
 Dan Saks has exhaustively covered const in the last year, such that every reader of ESP should be extremely familiar with what const can and cannot do for you.
-If you haven't been reading that column, suce it to say that const means read-only.
+If you haven't been reading that column, suffice it to say that const means read-only.
 Although this answer doesn't really do the subject justice, I'd accept it as a correct answer.
-(If you want the detailed answer, then read Saks' columns  carefully!).
+(If you want the detailed answer, then read Saks' columns carefully!).
 If the candidate gets the answer correct, then I'll ask him these supplemental
 questions:
 What do the following incomplete2 declarations mean?